September 13th and 14th, 2018.

 Evaluating the success of these legalization efforts has been almost as divisive as legalization itself, with some claiming that the sky has fallen and others claiming only upside.
 Freedman understands something that few else can.

-Chief Executive Officer of Canadian Centre on Substance Use and Addiction
+Director of Policy Canadian Centre on Substance Use and Addiction.

 Executive Director, Community Addictions Peer Support Association